DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

-# How to get role code from the UI
+# How to get code to generate XAF Security system's role

-This article demonstrates how to get role code from the UI.
+This article demonstrates how to convert XAF Security system's role to code that you can use to recreate this role in another application.
 ![](images/result.png)

+### The problem
+Sometimes you need to create a role with complex rules.
+Usually it is done in the UI in a test environment.
+After you configure such a role you need to move it to the production application/database.

-### Problem
+### The solution
-You can create roles in the UI to test them, but it's difficult to write code that creates these roles in the Updater.
-You can use the approach described below to create an Updater file from the UI.
+To accomplish this task, create an [ModuleUpdater](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Updating.ModuleUpdater) with code that generates the required security role.
+To create this updater, use the approach described below.

 ### How does it work?